norfolkuncertainty/devopsdaysnz2018/dayone.md

 - Use Basic up/down monitoring - define what is up and down
 - If you can, use smart monitoring that determines root cause
 - AB testing with monitoring ie trial different alerting policies on half the stack
-- Noone likes meetings, but they are critical
+- No one likes meetings, but they are critical
 - If you need help, ask the real question with full context
 - Not everything has a price but everything has a cost
 - Turn complaints into numbers - give it a cost
 - The whole is greater than the sum of its parts

-**If a server crashes in a forest and noone is using it, is it down?**
+**If a server crashes in a forest and no one is using it, is it down?**

 ## Mark Simpson, Carlie Osborne - Transforming the Bank: pipelines not paperwork

-- Bankingi(ANZ) = risk averse
+- Banking(ANZ) = risk averse
 - Monolith Current state
   - Very slow release cadence, every 16 weeks
   - Middle of the night releases with an outage